Marshfield, Wisconsin: History

 In 1851 and 1853, when the area was still forested, surveyors working for the U.S. government marked all the section corners in the 6 by 6 mi square which now includes Marshfield, Hewitt, and Cameron, working on foot with compass and chain.
 When done, the deputy surveyor filed this general description:

-This Township is nearly all Dry land, There being no Swamp of consequence in it.
-There being to much clay & rocks in it.
+This Township is nearly all Dry land, there being no Swamp of consequence in it.
+There being too much clay & rocks in it.
 Particularly that part which contains Fir & Hemlock.
 The surface is rough & uneven(?) and rather to flat for anything but meadow.
-There is some good Pine it but to much scattering to make it an object.
+There is some good Pine it but too much scattering to make it an object.
 The Township is well watered with small streams but none of them are of sufficient size for Milling purposes.
 The streams are lined with Alder & many of them producing good hay.
 There are no improvements in this Township.

 Marshfield was settled much later than many surrounding towns.
 DuBay started his trading post 40 mi east on the Wisconsin River around 1818.
 A sawmill was built at Nekoosa in 1832.
 A sawmill was built at Neillsville around 1847.
 The first building at Marshfield came in 1872.

 In 1872 the Wisconsin Central Railway was building the leg of its line from Stevens Point through the forest to what would become Colby, heading north for Lake Superior.
 The railway needed a supply depot between those two towns, and Marshfield was about midway.
 At the railroad's request, Louis Rivers, his wife and child, and his brother Frank came to the area and started cutting an opening in the forest.
 They built a two-room log hotel at what is now the corner of Depot and Chestnut streets, with bunks in the west room and tables, benches, bar and store in the east room.
 That crude building between the stumps was the first permanent structure in Marshfield.

 Marshfield's name is explained two ways.
 It might have been named for John J. Marsh, one of the original owners of land in the area.
 Marshfield might also have been named after Marshfield, Massachusetts, since the Wisconsin Central Railway was financed with money from Massachusetts and other stops along the WC's line were named after towns in Massachusetts, including Amherst, Medford and Chelsea.